 - The Surgery Car Park will be CLOSED (Our car park will only be open for disabled badge holders and taxi's picking up patients with poor mobility).

 - You will be allocated a specific time slot to attend for your vaccination (It is imperative that you attend at the time you have been allocated.
 Failure to do this may result in a delay of you being vaccinated).

-- Patients will queue outside of the building 1m apart (This is for everybody's safety - You will only enter the building when instructed by staff to be vaccinated).
+- Patients will queue outside of the building (This is for everybody's safety - You will only enter the building when instructed by staff to be vaccinated).

-- We will have approximately 8 vaccinators at this session (So if you do see other patients arriving please be reassured by this).
+- We will have multiple vaccinators at each session (So if you do see other patients arriving please be reassured by this).